THE SHELL - FAQ

 Will the programming change?

 The San Diego Symphony plans to bring a wide range of artists and music to this unique venue.
 Our programming at The Shell will reflect all genres of music, allowing the Symphony to embrace the diversity of our city and audience.
-Programming for the Inaugural Season at The Shell will be announced February 9, 2020, but the probability exists for further concert programming to happen year-around at The Shell.
+We are working to extend invitations to many of the artists scheduled for 2020 to now perform Summer of 2021 for our inaugural season.

 TICKETING & BOX OFFICE